Bergvca/string_grouper/tutorials/tutorial_1.md

 ### Removing identical rows

-Once we are happy with the level of matching we can remove the rows where the IDs are the same.
+Once we are happy with the level of matching, we can remove the rows where the IDs are the same.
 Having the original (database) IDs for the rows means that we can precisely remove identical rows.

 ```python
 dupes = matches[matches.left_side_id != matches.right_side_id]
 dupes
 ```
-And we see the following for the company name we have been following.
-N.B. the pandas index number 14 has gone because the left and right side **IDs** were identical.
+And we see the following for the company name we have been following. **N.B.** the pandas index number 14 has gone because the left and right side **IDs** were identical.

 <div>
 <table border="1" class="dataframe">